 In this post, I will describe in detail how to use the Threat Intelligence plugin that ships with Graylog.
 I’ll start with the steps necessary to prepare your data, then explain how to activate the feature and how to configure it for use.

 To use the built in Threat Intelligence plugin, Graylog version 3.0 or later is required.
-(The plugin was available for versions after Graylog 2.1, which is discussed here)

 The first step is to choose which log event sources you want to compare against.
 Today, the Graylog Threat Intelligence Plugin allows lookups of IP addresses and domain names.
 Given that, choose an event source that contains one or both of these types of data.
 Most people start with firewalls, although we can also look at IDS, DNS, Authentication, or web server logs, just to name a few.